-The communication ports allow you either to connect to a PC or laptop running FBxConnect software or to other devices.
+The communication ports allow you to connect either to a PC or laptop running FBxConnect software or to other devices.
+If your application measures two meter runs, you must dedicate a port for communication to the external transmitter for the second meter run.

-Access the three serial communication ports on the terminal plate under the rear cover.
+Access the three serial communication ports and the Ethernet port on the terminal plate under the rear end cap.
 Route communication cables through the conduit fittings and connect the cables on the terminal plate.